 I want to stress a couple of things at this point.
 Firstly and most importantly I’m not saying that it’s more correct to use this technique that any other historically justifiable performance technique – a point already indirectly made by both Weiss and Mace!
 My only goal is to demonstrate that playing with nails is a valid technique for historical plucked instruments.
 Secondly, I think it’s worth pointing out that this playing style is very different to modern guitar technique!
 I was a classical guitarist for several years before I played the lute and I played with nails.
 I also played the lute for many years without nails, so I figure I’m qualified to compare the styles!

 If you’d like to hear what it sounds like when I play the theorbo with nails you can have a listen to the audio samples at https://richardsweeney.com/lute/

 The pros and cons.

 Over the past several years of playing with nails I’ve made some interesting observations.
 I’m not trying to persuade anyone to change their technique and I’m certainly not saying that it’s better to play with nails that without.
-I’m also sure that the results of changing techniques will vary for person to person, but for those of you that are interested, here are some of my experiences since I started playing with nails.
+I’m also sure that the results of changing techniques will vary for person to person, but for those of you that are interested, here’s some of my experiences since I started playing with nails.

 1. I can play faster.
 The ‘thumb-out’ technique has a reputation of being a little slower that ‘thumb-in’, but I can play much faster than I could before by using less of the flesh of my finger in the stroke and more of the nail in faster passages.
 If I employ Piccinini’s trick (actually it’s not just Piccinini’s trick really, the same technique is described in several 16th century Spanish vihuela sources too) of using the same finger to play fast passages, I can play really fast.
 It is however a bit difficult to control this and string crossings I find almost impossible!